Version 1.11 of ai05s/ai05-0183-1.txt

 Replace the paragraph:

-protected_type_declaration ::= protected type defining_identifier [known_discriminant_part] is [new interface_list with] protected_definition;
+protected type defining_identifier [known_discriminant_part] is

 by:

-protected_type_declaration ::= protected type defining_identifier [known_discriminant_part] [aspect_specification] is [new interface_list with] protected_definition;
+protected type defining_identifier [known_discriminant_part]

 !corrigendum 9.4(3/2)